These 11 foods can cause headaches. How to find your trigger, according to a doctor

 Cohen also sees patients with other types of headaches — cluster, tension, and those that involve the face and the neck.
 A recent patient complained of a primary sexual headache, “which is at climax, they feel like their head is about to explode — a severe sudden pain,” Cohen says.

-Anything can trigger headaches and migraines, including hunger, stress, changes in sleep and airline travel, he notes.
+Yes, foods and drinks are often triggers for migraines because the condition involves neuroinflammation, and what people eat can promote an inflammatory state, he adds.

-Foods and drinks are often triggers because migraines involve neuroinflammation, and what people eat can promote an inflammatory state, he adds.
+Other factors that can trigger headaches and migraines include hunger, stress, changes in sleep and airline travel, he notes.

 Cohen’s own dietary trigger is alcohol, so he avoids it because he knows a drink would result in what he calls a “nasty migraine attack” a couple of hours later.